Skip to main content

 SHARING OF RESULTS

-The results of ANY dataset can be shared IN CONFIDENCE and ONLY with key members of the wider research team / research collaborators (for the purpose of seeking feedback and contribution to inform the final paper or report), by a webinar or by email, but the following guidelines must be adhered to:
+The results of ANY dataset can be shared IN CONFIDENCE and ONLY with key members of the wider research team / research collaborators (for the purpose of seeking feedback and contribution to inform the final paper or report), for example, by a webinar or by email, but the following guidelines must be adhered to:

 1. Acceptable sharing examples include: the senior sponsor; analysts and senior manager in the NHS E/I/X department accountable for the specific policy activities being investigated (but NOT other departments); key members of the relevant scientific advisory groups; established relevant expert collaborators.